James-E-A/pypqc/README.rst

      (first `install it <https://packages.ubuntu.com/jammy/python/python3-venv>`_,
      if needed)

-1. Run ``python -m pip install .``
+1. Run ``python -m pip install build``

-   - Alternatively: you may get cleaner building with ``python -m build .`` (only after ``python -m pip install build``)
+2. Run ``python -m build projects/pypqc-cffi-bindings-libre -o dist`` to compile the baseline suite, which includes 1 KEM and 2 signature algorithms.
+This will produce a wheel file in ``dist``, which you can then install.

    - Editable / "develop" mode not supported currently (CFFI will have to `support this <https://setuptools.pypa.io/en/latest/userguide/extension.html#setuptools.command.build.SubCommand.editable_mode>`_ before it's even on the table.)

    - If you get error 1104 when trying to compile, make a folder ``C:\temp``, then try ``set "TMPDIR=C:\temp"`` and try again. (https://discuss.python.org/t/-/44077/5)

-2. Run ``python -m pqc.demo`` to test it.
-If it prints "OK" and exits, the functions are almost certainly not broken.
-(Ideally, run this from a DIFFERENT directory, such as your home folder, so you can be sure it's being imported properly and not being masked by the local copy.)

-   - N.B. / FIXME: this function is currently NOT a full test suite;
-     it only does a single encap-decap cycle with the default implementation of mceliece6960119.
-     It does NOT test any other version of McEliece, or any signature algorithm.
+3. Repeat step 2 for each set of bindings you want to compile.

+4. Once the bindings have been installed, you can do the same for the ``pypqc`` package itself, which wraps the bindings in usable Python functions.

+5. If you made any serious changes to the codebase, run ``python scripts/make.py`` to regenerate the files under ``projects/*bindings*/{cffi_modules,src/pqc/_lib}`` to reflect your changes, before running the build command.

 .. _cffi: https://cffi.readthedocs.io/en/release-1.16/